📌Key Takeaways

 | Strength training | Improves muscle mass | 2-3 times weekly |

-Chronic stress raises blood pressure, increases inflammation, and contributes to heart disease.
+Chronic stress raises blood pressure, increases inflammation, and may contribute to heart disease.
 Learning to manage stress is essential for heart health.

 Stress Management Techniques: